observablehq/plot/docs/features/projections.md

 Above, a [geo mark](../marks/geo.md) draws polygons representing land and a [sphere mark](../marks/geo.md#sphere-options) draws the outline of the globe.
 A [dot mark](../marks/dot.md) draws earthquakes as circles sized by magnitude.

 While the geo mark is “projection aware” so that it can handle all the nuances of projecting spherical polygons to the screen—leaning on [d3-geo](https://github.com/d3/d3-geo) to provide [adaptive sampling](https://observablehq.com/@d3/adaptive-sampling) with configurable precision, [antimeridian cutting](https://observablehq.com/@d3/antimeridian-cutting), and clipping—the dot mark is not.
 Instead, Plot applies the projection in place of the *x* and *y* scales.
-This means that each mark implementation decides whether to handle projections specially or to treat the projection as any other position scale.
+Hence, projections work with any mark that consumes continuous **x** and **y** channels—as well as marks that use **x1** & **y1** and **x2** & **y2**.
+Each mark implementation decides whether to handle projections specially or to treat the projection as any other position scale.
 (For example, the [line mark](../marks/line.md) is also projection-aware.)

 :::info
 Marks that require *band* scales (bars, cells, and ticks) cannot be used with projections.
 Likewise one-dimensional marks such as rules cannot be used, though see [#1164](https://github.com/observablehq/plot/issues/1164).